Matti Korhonen

 Roki Rebels

-This video is from 2016-2017 season and one of the most memorable games I have had in my career because of the journey I had taken to get there.
+This video is from 2016-2017 season (2-division, Finland 4) and one of the most memorable games I have had in my career because of the journey I had taken to get there and opponent team had 1-2 lines of real pro level guys.
 60 saves is a career high for me and to win this one felt amazing.

 My Playing Background